March 9, 2018

 The transplanted hairs will fall out within 3 to 4 weeks after transplantation.
 Sometimes existing hair around the treated areas also shed, a condition called shock loss.
 But this should not panic you as new hair will start growing within a few months.
 Generally 60% of hair growth can be seen after six to eight months, but this again varies from person to person.
 It takes 12 to 18 months before full results are seen.

 There is no fixed cost for hairline restoration.
 It varies widely from person to person depending on the extent of hair loss.
 A barely notable hairline recession will obviously cost you less than correcting a prominent “M-shaped” pattern loss.
-Cost of surgery also varies as you move from one surgeon to another.
+The cost of surgery also varies as you move from one surgeon to another.
 A highly skilled hair transplant surgeon with several years of experience will charge you more as compared to a novice or less known physician.

 Schedule a Free Consultation:

-For a customized advice on hairline restoration surgery and its cost, fill the form below and earn a FREE CONSULTATION with our hair transplant experts.
+For customized advice on hairline restoration surgery and its cost, fill the form below and earn a FREE CONSULTATION with our hair transplant experts.